 You can find a full list of rules by querying the DBA_DV_RULE data dictionary view.
-Table 6-1 lists the current default Oracle Database rules.
+Table 5-1 lists the current default Oracle Database rules.

-Table 6-1 Current Default Oracle Database Vault Rules
+Table 5-1 Current Default Oracle Database Vault Rules

-Rule Description Are Backup Restore Parameters Allowed Note: This default rule has been deprecated. · Checks if the current SQL statement attempts to turn on the ${\tt RECYCLEBIN}$ parameter Are Database File Parameters Allowed Note: This default rule has been deprecated.
+Rule Description Are Backup Restore Parameters Allowed Note: This default rule has been deprecated.
+Checks if the current SQL statement attempts to turn on the ${\tt RECYCLEBIN}$ parameter Are Database File Parameters Allowed Note: This default rule has been deprecated.
 Checks if the current SQL statement attempts to alter control file related configuration Are Dump Parameters Allowed Checks if the current SQL statement attempts to alter initialization parameters related to the destination of a dump Are Dest Parameters Allowed Checks if the current SQL statement attempts to alter initialization parameters related to the size limit of a dump Are Dump or Dest Parameters Allowed Note: This default rule has been deprecated.
 Checks if the current SQL statement attempts to alter initialization parameters related to the size limit or destination of dump Are Optimizer Parameters Allowed Note: This default rule has been deprecated.
 Checks if the current SQL statement attempts to alter the setting for the OPTIMIZER_SECURE_VIEW_MERGING parameter Are PL-SQL Parameters Allowed Note: This default rule has been deprecated.
 Checks if the current SQL statement attempts to alter the PLSQL_DEBUG initialization parameter.
 Are Security Parameters Allowed Note: This default rule has been deprecated.
-Checks if there is an attempt to disable the following initialization parameters: • AUDIT_SYS_OPERATIONS • AUDIT_TRAIL AUDIT_SYSLOG_LEVELSQL92_SECURITY Note that if you have enabled unified auditing, then the AUDIT_SYS_OPERATIONS, AUDIT_TRAIL, and AUDIT_SYSLOG_LEVEL parameters have no effect.
-This rule prevents any attempt to enable the following parameters: • OS_ROLES • REMOTE_OS_ROLES Are System Security Parameters Note: This default rule has been deprecated.
-Allowed Prevents modification of the following parameters: O7_DICTIONARY_ACCESSIBILITY DYNAMIC RLS POLICIES DYNAMIC_RLS_POLICIESSYSTEM_TRIG_ENABLED False Evaluates to FALSE Is Alter DVSYS Allowed Note: This default rule has been deprecated.
-Checks if the logged-in user can execute the ALTER USER statement on other users successfully Is Database Administrator Checks if a user has been granted the DBA role
+Checks if there is an attempt to disable the following initialization parameters: • AUDIT_SYS_OPERATIONS • AUDIT_TRAIL AUDIT_SYSLOG_LEVEL • SQL92_SECURITY Note that if you have enabled unified auditing, then the AUDIT_SYS_OPERATIONS, AUDIT_TRAIL, and AUDIT_SYSLOG_LEVEL parameters have no effect.
+This rule prevents any attempt to enable the following parameters: • OS_ROLES • REMOTE_OS_ROLES

-Table 6-1 (Cont.)
+Table 5-1 (Cont.)
 Current Default Oracle Database Vault Rules